spaceface777/NspireCalculators/README.md

 By purchasing / installing these calculators, you are effectively becoming the owner of the file.
 If you receive any consequences for using them, then it is in NO WAY my fault.

 ## INSTALLATION
 All code is saved in this repository.
 If you can figure out how to install it yourself, then good for you!
-If not, then you can
+If not, then you can:

-## PURCHASING
+## PURCHASE THE CALCULATORS
 You can buy the calculators by [filling in this form](https://goo.gl/forms/hrhIV5CWMWb9MRYg2 "Calculator request form").
 The prices are the following:
 ```
 - 3 calculators (You can choose which ones)	                 		-   1 euro